Geethen/geeforec.github.io/content/post/practical-4.md

   palette: 'ffffff, 67d9f1, 1036cb'};
 ```

-Center the map to Costa Rica and zoomed to preliminary scale.
-All other layers will align to this parent map.Add long-term mean rainfall.
-Add Braulio Carrillo boundary last, to overlay.Enable zooming on the top-left map.
-Add title to the map
+Center the map to Costa Rica and zoomed to a preliminary scale.
+All other layers will align to this parent map.
+Add long-term mean rainfall.
+Add Braulio Carrillo boundary last, to overlay.
+Enable zooming on the top-left map.
+Add a title to the map

 ```js
 Map.centerObject(costaRica, 8);